 Skip to main content

-The Cornell Plant Disease Diagnostic Clinic (PDDC), in conjunction with the New York State Department of Environmental Conservation (NYS DEC) and the New York State Department of Agriculture and Markets (NYS DAM) has been surveying trees across New York State (NYS) for the plant pathogen, Bretziella fagacearum (formerly Ceratocystis fagacearum).
+The Cornell Plant Disease Diagnostic Clinic (PDDC), in conjunction with the New York State Department of Environmental Conservation (NYS DEC) and the New York State Department of Agriculture and Markets (NYS DAM) participated in surveying oak trees across New York State (NYS) for the plant pathogen, Bretziella fagacearum (formerly Ceratocystis fagacearum).
 This fungus causes a devastating disease known as Oak Wilt that may kill highly susceptible trees such as members of the red oak family, within the same season that symptoms develop.

-Because this potentially devastating pathogen had been identified twice in one upstate NY community within a period of 6 years, we felt a broader investigation was needed.
+After this potentially devastating pathogen had been identified twice in one upstate NY community within a period of 6 years, we felt a broader investigation was needed.
 Searching potentially favorable sites for the oak wilt pathogen could help to identify areas where the pathogen may be present early enough for management efforts to be more effective.
-Sampling began in June 2015 and continued through mid-October 2018.
+This initial sampling began in June 2015 and continued through mid-October 2018.

 This project was intended to help us get a better understanding of the general health of red oak trees across the state and identify locations throughout the state where additional eradication efforts are needed.
 Plant pathologists and other green industry specialists that work with tree health have learned through numerous case studies that the earlier an infection is found, the greater the chances are for successful eradication.

-As a result of this project, the pathogen has been detected in additional areas.
+As a result of this project, the pathogen was detected in additional areas.
 For more information, please see the sections below regarding the 2016 and 2017 finds.

 Cornell’s Plant Disease Diagnostic Clinic Identifies the Pathogen that causes Oak Wilt on Long Island